Halfmoon Lake

 Wabasha County, MinnesotaLimited DataEutrophic

-At a TSI of 54, Halfmoon Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Halfmoon Lake ranks 1 of 2 in Wabasha County — solidly in the upper half of the local distribution.
+Among the 2 graded lakes in Wabasha County, Halfmoon Lake sits at rank 1, above the county median.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-10-04.
 Grade methodology: LakeGrade methodology.